Max-Chen2020/cccstudio-ugrs-starter-kit/ccc-website/short-bio.md

 Finally, add a photo you'd like to use alongside your bio to this repo (in the `ccc-website` folder alongside this file).

+Personal Bio:
+Haoyang (Max) is a competitive programmer that loves to combine music with computer science.
+During his free time, he loves to play guitar and enjoying different combinations of chord progressions.
+This gives him the idea for his honours project - based on patterns of chord progressions and various feelings converyed, generating new melodies that express different emotions.